-Algebra Skills I
+GUID 211 Algebra Skills I

-Credit course - Does not apply to De Anza Associate degree.
 Advisory: GUID 200 or placement by a counselor.

 A transitional class for students with special learning needs.
 The course is designed to improve skills in mathematics by addressing areas of difficulty common to students with disabilities in mathematics.
 The course moves at a slower pace with small group instruction.
 This class also includes alternative learning strategies for mastering algebraic concepts.